hashed-io/proxy-financial-smart-contracts/docs/Tutorials/how to assign roles.md

 </br>

-11. For this example, we'll select `Investor` role.
-Click on the `Investor role`.
+11. We'll select the `Investor` role for this example.
+Click on the `Investor role.`

 </br>